 The cost approach values a business based on the net assets (total assets minus total liabilities) a business holds.
-The approach uses the economic principle that a buyer will pay no more for an asset than the cost to obtain the asset of equal characteristics, can be referred to as the ‘cost to replace’.
+The approach uses the economic principle that a buyer will pay no more for an asset than the cost to obtain the asset of equal characteristics, and can be referred to as the “cost to replace”.

-- Net Adjusted value Method (“NAV”): calculated based on the fair market values of net assets. i.e., the price a knowledgeable seller and buyer would trade the assets at an arm’s length transaction.
+- Net Adjusted Value Method (NAV): calculated based on the fair market values of net assets (i.e., the price a knowledgeable seller and buyer would trade the assets for at an arm’s length transaction)

 The reason why net asset values are adjusted in the second method is because the balance sheet provides an accounting-based calculation of value.
-Meaning the value of the assets are adjusted based on their depreciation rate, which may not equal their real ‘market value’ if they were to be sold / liquidated to the market.
-A car for example that is 5 years old, has been depreciated to a value of zero on the balance sheet, where if sold to the market, it most likely is still worth thousands of dollars.
-So when we are finding the value of the entire company, we ‘adjust’ each of the assets and liabilities to their ’market value’.
+This means that the value of the assets is adjusted based on their depreciation rate, which may not equal their real “market value” if they were to be sold/liquidated to the market.
+For example, a car that is five-years old has been depreciated to a value of zero on the balance sheet, where if sold to the market, it most likely would still be worth thousands of dollars.
+Therefore, when we are finding the value of the entire company, we “adjust” each of the assets and liabilities to their “market value”.

 Setbacks of the Cost Approach

-One of the issues of the Cost Approach is that it values the company based on the sum of individual values of its assets.
-Ignoring that the assets as a collective can produce higher returns.
-Other approaches such as the income and market approach instead focus on the cash flows generated from the assets a company holds as a collective.
+One of the issues with the cost approach is that it values the company based on the sum of individual values of its assets, ignoring that the assets as a collective can produce higher returns.
+Other approaches, such as the income and market approach, instead focus on the cash flows generated from the assets a company holds as a collective.

-However, the Cost Approach is appropriate when the value generated from the expected cash flows of a company are smaller than the sum of its individual net assets, since the value of a company should represent its highest and best use.
-As an example, a company that has lots of good working tangible assets like machinery etc. but is unable to generate profits from them, the company’s highest and best use of those assets is sold as individual assets, i.e. under the Cost Approach.
+However, the cost approach is appropriate when the value generated from the expected cash flows of a company are smaller than the sum of its individual net assets, since the value of a company should represent its highest and best use.
+As an example, in the case of a company that has lots of good, working tangible assets, such as machinery, etc., but is unable to generate profits from them, the company’s highest and best use of those assets is sold as individual assets (i.e., under the cost approach).

-The Cost Approach formula is basically the same in both method with the exception that in the NAV Method, the adjusted values of assets and liabilities are used instead.
+The cost approach formula is basically the same in both methods, with the exception that in the NAV method, the adjusted values of assets and liabilities are used instead.
 The formula is as follows:

-Let’s see an example, assume that a company holds a range of assets valued on the balance sheet for $500,000 which includes machinery, cash, account receivables, property, etc. and liabilities for $300,000 in accounts payables, loans, tax liabilities, etc. The company’s book value would be:
+Let’s use an example.
+Assume that a company holds a range of assets valued on the balance sheet for $500,000, which includes machinery, cash, account receivables, property, etc., and liabilities for $300,000 in accounts payables, loans, tax liabilities, etc. The company’s book value would be:

-Now reviewing the company’s balance sheet, it has fully depreciated assets that in the market would be sold for $100k total.
-The Net Adjusted Asset Value would then yield:
+Now, reviewing the company’s balance sheet, it has fully depreciated assets that in the market would be sold for $100,000 total.
+The net adjusted asset value would then yield: